HOME SUBMISSION REGISTRATION Sign Up

 Topic: Research Progress on Wellbore Cementing and Wellbore Integrity

-Introduction: Cementing is an important step during the construction of oil and gas wells and its primary function is to provide proper sealing of the annulus space between casing and the formation.
-Nowadays, in addition to extracting petroleum resources, more and more unconventional wells are being drilled or repurposed for developing geothermal energies, storing carbon dioxide, hydrogen, or other gases, which bring significant new challenges to wellbore cementing engineering as well as wellbore sealing integrity.
-This special session welcomes submissions on the topic of recent research progresses related to wellbore cementing and wellbore integrity, particularly those dealing with the characterization and optimization of well cement systems to withstand harsh downhole environment, such as high temperature, high pressure, corrosive fluids, complex loading conditions, etc.,
+Introduction: Cementing is an important step during the construction of oil and gas wells and its primary function is to provide proper sealing of the annulus space between the casing and the formation.
+Nowadays, with continued development of deep oil and gas resources, wellbore drilling and completion depths continue to increase and wellbore conditions become increasingly complex; additionally, more and more unconventional well are constructed for geothermal energy development and storage of carbon dioxide, hydrogen, or other gases.
+These new changes in the industry presents significant challenges for cementing operations and wellbore integrity.
+This special session welcomes submissions on the latest research advances related to cementing operations and wellbore integrity.
+This includes, but is not limited to, studies on the performance characterization of cementing systems under harsh downhole conditions such as high temperature, high pressure, corrosive fluids, and complex loading conditions, as well as related research outcomes in numerical simulation and optimization.

 **If you are interested in this special session, please choose [Special Session: Research Progress on Wellbore Cementing and Wellbore Integrity] after log in.